Are you fed up with boring gym workouts?

-There are a few moves that, after working with women’s bodies for a number of years now, I truly believe we all need to master.
+There are a few moves I’ve soon discovered that, after working with women’s bodies for a number of years now, I truly believe we all need to master.

 No matter your age, we need to incorporate moves that allow our posture to be upright, movement to be easy and fluid and our internal strength and balance to be optimal.
+Our posture, which incorporates upper as well as lower body strength and flexibility is vitally important as we age.
 Without these key yoga based stretches, that literally only take a few minutes a day, we’d find our everyday ability to walk, run up or down stairs and simply stand upright to be compromised – severely.

 If you’d like to skip the reading and head straight to the video below feel free.
 I’ve explained each move with the assistance of my daughter Jess and then we show you how to do the moves safely so that you can follow along.
 So what are these moves and why do I love them so much?

 Relaxing but still a decent stretch.
 Childs pose allows you to stretch thighs, hips, lower back.
 While calming, it reduces fatigue and stress but it can also be very strong and active.
-It just depends on how much ‘push’ you want to create with the arms forward on the mat.
+It depends on how much ‘push’ you want to create with the arms forward on the mat.
 Come down to childs pose after a huge day at the office and see how it relieves pain in back and neck.
+It incorporates a stretch for the knees as well as that Psoas muscle that we sit on all day.

 One of my absolute favourites.
-There’s strength required as you hold your body up but still just as relaxing when you’re comfortable with it.
+There’s strength required as you hold your body up, but still just as relaxing when you’re comfortable with it.
 I look at it as the harmoniser, recharger, realignment type pose.
 You’ll certainly feel the strength building in arms, shoulders and wrists, so be careful if there’s any wrist pain because they take pretty much the whole body’s weight.
 Try downward dog for a short time daily until you feel your wrists and arms coping with holding the weight.
 Downward dog helps to stretch the belly and builds lung capacity and not to mention balance.
 It’s another great stress reliever as you hold your head below your shoulders.
 Great with mild depression.
+Key to a successful downward dog is to spread your hands and use your fingers as ‘struts’.
+Keep hands soft, and you run the risk of wrist fractures, so keep those hands and fingers spread.

 Hip flexor and Hamstring stretches (These are 2 separate moves but work the same core area)